 Rabbit wallpaper bag

-5. needed for larger bag for additional handle: 2 metal rings and 2 Swivel clasp snap clips
+5. 2 metal rings and 2 Swivel clasp snap clips

 bag tutorial1